Frequently Asked Questions

 A. Compass School Manager is the school's online organisational tool, to help parents interact with the school.
 Using Compass parents are able to access a student timetable, events, learning tasks and school reports.
 Also, parents can book Parent/Teacher Interviews, approve upcoming absences and pay school and excursion fees.

 Q. What approach does the school have to pastoral care?

 A. All teachers have a responsibility in caring for and supporting the students in their classes.
 Thornbury High School has Leading Teachers overseeing each year level with two additional coordinators to support the students.
 Also, the Student Wellbeing Coordinator, based in the wellbeing centre, leads a team giving specific support, along with a Career counsellor based in the Senior Centre.

 Q. What are your ICT facilities and programs at Thornbury High School?

 A. Students have access to ICT based learning activities throughout the school day via computer rooms and mobile laptop trolleys.
-Our 'bring your own device' (BYOD) program runs at Year 9 and 10 and students in Year 11 and 12 can continue bringing a device and connecting to the school network.
-The use of a tablet continues in 2020 for Concept students in Years 7 & 8.
+Our 'bring your own device' (BYOD) program runs in Years 9 and 10 and students in Years 11 and 12 can continue bringing a device and connecting to the school network.
+The use of a device continues in 2022 for Concept students in Years 7 & 8.

 Q. How much are school fees/voluntary charges?

-A. Books and uniform cost approximately $600 plus $325 for essential levies in Year 7.
-Fees vary across year levels depending on electives students choose to enrol in.
-Music, camps and excursions are additional costs.
+A. Books and uniforms cost approximately $600 plus $325 for essential levies in Year 7.
+Fees vary across year levels depending on the electives students choose to enrol in.
+Instrumental music lessons in years 9-12, camps and excursions are additional costs.